petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ## 3.1
 ###Function calls

 In the context of programming, a function is a named sequence of statements that performs a computation.
 When you define a function, you specify the name and the sequence of statements.
-Later, you can “call” the function by name.
+Later, you can "call" the function by name.
 We have already seen one example of a function call:

 ```
 >>> type(32)